 Adults: Find your Work Play Balance

-Playworks has developed Work Play Balance, a playbook designed to leverage play to engage adults (with or without kids) working at home during COVID-19.
+Playworks has developed Work Play Balance, a playbook designed to leverage play to engage adults (with or without kids) working at home.

 Learn to play lively virtual group games that foster collaboration and teamwork—skills as vital for children as they are for adults.